Crossmint/crossmint-sdk/apps/wallets/smart-wallet/react/README.md

 Authenticating with Google auth requires adding this file to the project.

-add `playwright/.auth/user-session.json` file to your project.
+add `playwright/.auth/user-session.json` to the root of this app.

 > the file can be empty because it gets auto generated via google auth.